deanfu1997/unity_telesurgery/README.md

 **J**: Mock json string to debug UDP serilization

 ## Plugins Used

+* [OpenZen](https://bitbucket.org/lpresearch/openzen/src/master/) IMU plugin that runs in unity.
+* [Uduino](https://marcteyssier.com/uduino/) Arduino plugin that runs in unity.
-* `NonConvexMeshCollider`: Mesh of a non-convex shape for collision detection of the ring
+* [NonConvexMeshCollider](https://assetstore.unity.com/packages/tools/physics/non-convex-mesh-collider-84867) Mesh of a non-convex shape for collision detection of the ring
-* `Uduino`: Unity and Arduino Interface API